Can you recall the first time you realized you were going to be an illustrator? What were your earliest impressions?

 My first creations were sketches for university.
 I think I made a lot of drawings of Valparaíso Corners, the city where I went to school which was next to the sea.
 It was in those years that I also made my first watercolor paintings.
 They should be in sketchbooks and folders that I saved somewhere in my parents’ house.

 Why did you choose illustration as your life’s work instead of, for example, filmmaking, law, or even medicine?

 I think because I’m an aesthetic person and I like to communicate ideas and feelings through images, colors, and compositions that best represent me.
 I love paper and prints.
 Illustration gives me possibilities for expression.

 When I was between ten and twelve-years-old, I took extra programmatic oil painting classes.
 That was my first exposure to art.

 Where does your inspiration come from; your impulse to make art?
 Do you have a source for your ideas?

 I find inspiration mostly in nature; from the sea, and vegetation.
 Travel is very inspiring.
 I used to carry a sketchbook and pencils in my handbag for representing simple scenes from daily life and the city.

 How would you describe the process of creating art?

 Sometimes the ideas come suddenly and others I must develop.
 I make simple sketches in my notebook and then, I compose on the computer, mixing digital shapes, scanned images, and backgrounds.
 I experiment with shapes, textures, and colors until to get a result I like.

-There are so many talented artists that it’s difficult to choose just one.
+There are so many talented illustrators that it’s difficult to choose just one.
 I really love some of Paul Klee’s paintings; his watercolors, that for me, have the perfect rhythm, composition, and use of color.
-And if I could recommend a Chilean artist, Violeta Parra’s embroidery work is amazing.
+And if I could recommend a Chilean illustrator, Violeta Parra’s embroidery work is amazing.